-Choralis will continue to offer a mix of high-quality performances, education opportunities, and community arts enrichment ifor its 20th Anniversary Season in 2019-20, entitled The Language of the World.
+Choralis is offering an exciting mix of concerts, competition, and community sings to celebrate its 20th Anniversary Season: The Language of the World.
 Season highlights follow.

-- August 6 and 13, 2019: Summer Sings Series – Choralis will invite community members to participate in “Summer Sings” of choral masterworks on these two dates, both, led by Artistic Director Gretchen Kuhmann and with professional soloists, and keyboard accompaniment.
-The August 6th Sing will be of Brahms’ Ein deutsches Requiem (in German), and the August 13th Sing will be of Mozart’s Requiem and Chilcott’s Requiem.
+- July 30 and August 13, 2019: Summer Sings Series – Choralis will invite community members to participate in “Summer Sings” of choral masterworks on these two dates, both, led by Artistic Director Gretchen Kuhrmann and with professional soloists, and keyboard accompaniment.
+The July 30th Sing will be of Brahms’ Ein deutsches Requiem (in German), and the August 13th Sing will be of Mozart’s Requiem and Chilcott’s Requiem.
 Both will be held at Holy Trinity Lutheran Church in Falls Church, VA.

 - Sunday, October 20, 2019: Eclectic Requiem – Choralis will perform a requiem consisting of beloved movements from a variety of masterpiece requiems, including those written by Mozart, Verdi, Duruflé, Brahms, Britten, Fauré, and Reger.
 The performance will be at National Presbyterian Church in Washington, DC.